 Take Action to Keep Your Garbage Disposal Clean

 A smelly garbage disposal prevents you from enjoying the aromas of your home-cooked meals.
 You can take steps to get rid of the foul odor.
 We strongly advocate for safety.
 Do not attempt to clean the garbage disposal blades or handle electrical components without professional help.

-Thompson Plumbing, Heating and Air Conditioning experts are ready to help install, clean, and ensure your garbage disposal is in proper working condition.
-If you live in Escondido, contact us at Thompson Plumbing, Heating and Air Conditioning today to handle the funky smells emanating from your garbage disposal.
+Thompson Plumbing Heating & Air Conditioning experts are ready to help install, clean, and ensure your garbage disposal is in proper working condition.
+If you live in Escondido, contact us at Thompson Plumbing Heating & Air Conditioning today to handle the funky smells emanating from your garbage disposal.